by Celeste Cole

 The most obvious and least desirable is to stay indoors during tick season.
 That is not an option so what’s next.

-Wear long sleeved shirts tuck pant legs into socks and take a dip in Deet.
-Bzzzzzzzzzzzzz thanks for playing, negative for fun loving sun worshippers.
+Wear long-sleeved shirts tuck pant legs into socks and take a dip in Deet.
+Bzzzzzzzzzzzzz thanks for playing, negative for fun loving sun worshipers.

 Since we are on the subject of Deet, what is it?
 According to –

 “Science Daily (Aug.
 6, 2009) — the active ingredient in many insect repellents, Deet (N,N-diethyl-m-toluamide), has been found to be toxic to the central nervous system.
 Researchers say that more investigations are urgently needed to confirm or dismiss any potential neurotoxicity to humans, especially when Deet-based repellents are used in combination with other neurotoxin insecticides.”

 Comforting…and further research indicates Deet is not effective against ticks.
 I can personally vouch for this updated research.